cds-snc/notification-terraform/README.md

 The promise of Terragrunt is to make it easier to maintain Terraform code by providing a wrapper around modules, adhering to "Don't repeat yourself" (DRY) configuration as well as better remote state management.
 For a complete explanation of features, take a look at the [excellent documentation](https://terragrunt.gruntwork.io/docs/#features).

 ### How is this repository structured?
-The terraform code contained in `aws` is split into several independent modules that all use their own remote terraform state file.
+The Terraform code contained in `aws` is split into several independent modules that all use their own remote Terraform state file.
 These modules know nothing about Terragrunt and are used by Terragrunt as simple infrastructure definitions.
 All the Terraform code in `aws` is environment agnostic, this means, it does not know if it runs in `dev`, `staging`, or `production`.
 This is achieved through variable interpolations.
-For example a kubernetes cluster in `staging` requires less powerful compute nodes than in `production`.
-As a result the kubernetes worker definition contains the `var.primary_worker_instance_types` variable.
+For example a Kubernetes cluster in `staging` requires less powerful compute nodes than in `production`.
+As a result the Kubernetes worker definition contains the `var.primary_worker_instance_types` variable.

 The directory structure inside `aws` reflects the split into independent modules.
-For example, `common`, contains all the networking logic required inside the application, while `eks` and `rds` represent the deployments of the kubernetes cluster and the RDS database.
+For example, `common`, contains all the networking logic required inside the application, while `eks` and `rds` represent the deployments of the Kubernetes cluster and the RDS database.
 The advantage is that if changes need to be made to infrastructure, should they fail, the state file has less chance of corruption and blast radius is decreased.
 Additionally, there are significant time gains in running modules independently as the infrastructure dependency graph is limited.

 Terragrunt scripts are found in `env`, which defines all the environment specific variables.
-Contained are subdirectories that define all the terraform modules that should exist in each environment.
+Contained are subdirectories that define all the Terraform modules that should exist in each environment.

 ### How are changes applied to the different environments?
 Changes are applied through Git merges to this repository.
-Terragrunt supports the idea of [remote terraform configurations based on tags](https://terragrunt.gruntwork.io/docs/features/keep-your-terraform-code-dry/#remote-terraform-configurations).
+Terragrunt supports the idea of [remote Terraform configurations based on tags](https://terragrunt.gruntwork.io/docs/features/keep-your-terraform-code-dry/#remote-terraform-configurations).
 This mean we can setup the following continuous integration workflows:

 #### Staging
 - All pull requests run a `terraform plan` on all modules against `staging` and report changes if there are any